Lewis Hamilton wins Hungarian Grand Prix | DW | 19.07.2020

 Lewis Hamilton followed up last week's win in the Styrian Grand Prix with another victory in Hungary, to put Mercedes in a strong position going into next week's British Grand Prix.

 After claiming a seventh straight pole at the Hungaroring, equalling Michael Schumacher's record in Budapest, Hamilton never looked in danger of relinquishing first place.
-He has now matched Schumacher's win record in Hungary, too.
+He has now matched Schumacher's win record for the most wins in a single Grand Prix, with eight.

 Dutch rival Max Verstappen endured a more dramatic afternoon, crashing into the barriers on the practise lap, putting his place on the grid in doubt.